mebjas/mebjas.github.io/_posts/2022-11-12-how-to-read-an-image-file-in-c++-in-android-ndk.md

 ## Appendix

-Here's a bunch of more resources in case you get stuck at any of these steps.
+Some more resources in case you get stuck at any of these steps.

 ### fatal error: 'imagedecoder.h' file not found
 > So you stumbled upon this too!
 If you spent a lot of hours at this, let me know over comments as I did too!
 Let's share the misery :)